-This Stormwater Site Plan is for a single-family residence located at the current address 2035 81st Ave SE in the City of Mercer Island, Washington.
+This Stormwater Site Plan is for a single-family residence located at the current address 3611 W Mercer Way in the City of Mercer Island, Washington.
 The project will be constructed in one phase.

-Site work includes the demolition and reconstruction of one residential structure, partial reconstruction of an (E) private drive serving a total of two properties, a new driveway, a new residential structure with attached garage, lawn areas, patios, and landscaping improvements.
-The project includes minor amounts of site grading and drainage improvements that include the addition of a detention tank for collection of storm-water.
+Site work includes the demolition and reconstruction of one residential structure, construction of a new private motorcourt a new residential structure with attached garage, lawn areas, patios, and landscaping improvements.
+The project includes site grading and drainage improvements.